linode/docs/docs/applications/containers/introduction-to-microservices-with-kubernetes-and-gitlab/index.md

         helm repo update

-1. Enter the following command on your control node to begin the installation process, replacing `mydomain.com` with your domain name, the IP address affiliated with your domain following `externalIP`, and `myemail@website.com` with an email address you'd like to use to generate a free SSL certificate using [Let's Encrypt](https://letsencrypt.org/).
+1. Enter the following command on your control node to begin the installation process.
+Replace `mydomain.com` with your domain name, the IP address affiliated with your domain following `externalIP`, and `myemail@website.com` with an email address you'd like to use to generate a free SSL certificate using [Let's Encrypt](https://letsencrypt.org/).

         helm upgrade --install gitlab gitlab/gitlab   --timeout 600 --set global.hosts.domain=mydomain.com --set global.hosts.externalIP=203.0.113.0 --set certmanager-issuer.email=myemail@website.com

-1. This will begin the installation process,which we can watch and monitor using kubectl:
+1. This will begin the installation process, which we can watch and monitor using kubectl:

         kubectl get pods